“So, you didn’t stay to see your father?” Martina asked Laird.

 “I know this must be painful for you to talk about and I’ll understand if you don’t want to but what happened on the night Karson died?”

 Laird took a deep breath.
 “I was in bed, thankful that the day was over and looking forward to the weekend.
 It had been a crazy week, studying and writing exams so I was very tired.
 After saying my prayers, I pulled back the covers and settled down.
 The sheets felt soft, warm and welcoming.
 I was looking forward to a good night’s sleep.
 As I lay there, I heard the door open and close.
 When I turned, I was startled to see Antonia standing there.
 ‘What the devil are you doing in my room?’
 I demanded.
 ‘I couldn’t sleep because of the thunder,’ she said as she came over to the bed.
 ‘You know how terrified I am of thunder.
 Do you remember when we were children, how I used to come to your room and slip under the covers with you?
 You used to let me stay until the storm passed.’
 She pulled back the covers and was about to climb in.
 Enraged, I scrambled off the bed and marched around to where she was.
 ‘We’re not children anymore,’ I said to her.
 ‘Now, get out my room.’
 I grabbed her by the shoulders just as the door opened.
 Startled, I let go of her and she fell onto the bed.
 Karson stood there.
 When the lightning flashed, I saw him advance towards me.
 He was yelling at me, accusing me of sleeping with Antonia.
 I tried to explain to him that he was mistaken but he lunged at me.
 Antonia just sat there, not saying or doing anything.
 Karson punched me in the face, knocking me off my feet before he ran out of my room.
 I staggered to my feet, a bit dazed and went after him.
 By the time, I got downstairs, his car was speeding down the driveway.
 It was around two in the morning when the police showed up.
 They found Karson’s car smashed into a tree.
 He was rushed to the hospital but died en route there.
 I was numb with shock.
 My parents returned from their weekend in Bourton-on-the-Water.
-Antonia and I never told my parents about happened that night and they never asked why Karson was out on the road in such terrible weather.”
+Antonia and I never told them about what happened that night and they never asked why Karson was out on the road in such terrible weather.”

 “Yes, poor Karson.
 He died believing the worst of me.”